No one ever seems to want to talk about dog poop, yet elimination is an important part of digestion and one you should

 - Constipation – I want to be sure my dogs are not straining.
 Not only is constipation uncomfortable, it indicates help is needed.

-one timething because your dog ate something she shouldn’t have or it could be the beginning of a major problem.
+one timething because your dog ate something she shouldn’t have or it could be the beginning of a more serious problem.

-- Particles – Any part of the meal not digested will come out looking rather like it did in her bowl.
+- Undigested particles – Any part of the meal not digested will come out looking rather like it did in her bowl.

-- Size and frequency tell their own story: how fast your dog is digesting her food and how much of it is being used.
+- Size and frequency – these tell their own story: how fast your dog is digesting her food and how much of it is being used.

-If my dog shows signs of constipation the first thing I ask myself is if she ate anything different in the past several hours and then if she is getting enough water.
-I pay attention to how often I’m filling the bowl and do the skin test to check for dehydration (when you pinch a fold of skin on your dog’s neck, it should bounce back into place in a second: any longer and your dog may be dehydrated).
+If my dog shows signs of constipation the first thing I ask myself is if she ate anything different in the past several hours.
+The next question is whether she’s getting enough water.
+I pay attention to how often I’m filling the bowl and do the skin test to check for dehydration.
+(To do this, pinch a fold of skin on your dog’s neck.
+It should bounce back into place in a second.
+Any longer and your dog may be dehydrated.)

-Constipation could be due to too much bone in the raw diet that day or the day before (feces will have white in them if it’s bone.)
-If this is the case, I plan the next meal to have a higher liquid and meat content.
+Constipation could be due to too much bone in the raw diet that day or the day before.
+If this happens, feces will have white in them and look chalky or crumbly.
+If so, I make sure the next meal has a higher liquid and meat content.